Review of HF propagation analysis & prediction programs

 These new features are very appreciated.

-version 1.2 was a freeware, the new version 1.3 is a shareware.
+version 1.2 was a freeware, version 1.3 is a shareware.
 By

 default the two critical frequency charts are not displayed, but can be enabled